rome/tools/crates/rome_analyze/CONTRIBUTING.md

    }
    ```

-   This function is called of every signal emitted by the `run` function.
+   This function is called for every signal emitted by the `run` function.
    It may return zero or one code action.
-   When returning a code action, you will need to pass `category` and `applicability` fields.
+   When returning a code action, you must pass the `category` and the `applicability` fields.
-   `category` must be `ActionCategory::QuickFix`, while `applicability` must be `Applicability:MaybeIncorrect`.
+   `category` must be `ActionCategory::QuickFix`.
+   `applicability` is either `Applicability:MaybeIncorrect` or `Applicability:Always`.
+   `Applicability:Always` must only be used when the code transformation is safe.
+   In other words, the code transformation should always result in code that does no change the behavior of the code.
+   In the case of `noVar`, it is not always safe to turn `var` to `const` or `let`.

-Don't forget to format your code with `cargo fmt` and lint with `cargo clippy`.
+Don't forget to format your code with `cargo format` and lint with `cargo lint`.

 That's it!
 Now, let's test the rule.